tuean/ding/README.md

 ## ding

-a tool always on the top
+a tool that always placed at the top to remind

 ### how to use